freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 Use **Magnet Type: Spatial** for mechanisms that physically carry the ball away from the playfield, such as a mouth, hand, or wand mounted on a moving mech.
 Spatial magnets use a spherical radius around the transform and treat the transform as the ball center hold point.

-When **Grab Ball** is enabled, a ball inside **Grab Radius** snaps to that 3-D hold point and is frozen while held.
-If **Is Kinematic** is enabled and the GameObject moves during gameplay, the held ball follows in x, y, and z.
-Turning the coil off or calling `ReleaseBall()` unfreezes the ball with the mech's current 3-D carrier velocity. `Eject(speed, angleDeg, verticalAngleDeg)` can add a directional throw; the first angle uses the same convention as kickers, and the optional vertical angle lifts or drops the shot.
+When **Grab Ball** is enabled, a ball inside **Grab Radius** is pulled to that 3-D hold point by a strong magnetic force and held there.
+The ball stays a live physics object throughout — it is not frozen — so it renders at its real position and other balls collide with it normally.
+If **Is Kinematic** is enabled and the GameObject moves during gameplay, the hold force drags the ball along in x, y, and z.
+Turning the coil off or calling `ReleaseBall()` simply drops the hold, and the ball continues with whatever velocity it has. `Eject(speed, angleDeg, verticalAngleDeg)` throws it directionally; the first angle uses the same convention as kickers, and the optional vertical angle lifts or drops the shot.

-Spatial magnets are not a levitation model.
-Use the radius and strength to catch a nearby ball, then rely on grab-and-carry for the stable mechanical hold.
+Because the hold is a force rather than a rigid lock, a hard enough hit from another ball can overcome it and knock the ball loose (and that ball can in turn be grabbed). **Strength** sets how hard the magnet holds — a stronger magnet needs a harder hit to dislodge its ball.
+This is not a levitation model: use **Radius** and **Strength** to catch a nearby ball, not to pull one across the table or balance it far below the hold point.

 ## Turntable Setup